SimplifiedWeb/Range-Slider-SimpleWay/README.md

 simply understand that when we are using some kind of event handlers then using anonymous function is simple, short and access directly the this.value. that's what we get.

+And always remember this value inside the function is window object until unless it doesn't have any target value, but our situation we have event handler oninput that is the target value. each time the event trigger this value get that current value.

 And the this.value is refer to the current value of the scroll event. and when the user change the value the oninput event triggered everytime and we use this.value to get the current value and assign it to the range.innerHTML that was